j-sieben/blog/_posts/2021-01-07-ICU-messages.md

 public class ICU {

+  public static final int SUCCESS = 0;
+  public static final int FAILURE = 1;

-	public static String format(String message, String JSONParams, String ActiveLocale) {
+  public static String format(String message, String JSONParams, String ActiveLocale, int[] StatusCode, String[] ErrorMessage) {
+      String formattedMessage = message;
       Locale locale = new Locale(ActiveLocale);
       MessageFormat formatter = new MessageFormat(message);
       formatter.setLocale(locale);
+      try {
           Map <String, Object> attributes = JsonUtils.JSONStringtoMap(JSONParams);
+          try {
-		return formatter.format(attributes);
+              formattedMessage = formatter.format(attributes);
           }
+          catch(IllegalArgumentException e){
+              StatusCode[0] = FAILURE;
+              ErrorMessage[0] = e.getMessage();
           }
+      }
+      catch(JSONException e){
+           StatusCode[0] = FAILURE;
+           ErrorMessage[0] = JSONParams + ": " + e.getMessage();
+      }
+      return formattedMessage;
+  }

 ```

 In regard to the JSON parameters, it was necessary to convert the JSON structure to the object map ICU expects as a parameter format.
 I've done this using a little helper class.
-Obviously, the code is anything but perfect, I need to dig into handling conversion errors and ICU formatting errors, should they occur.
-If your JSON is not correct, if will throw and unhandled Java exception at the moment.
-It's on my todo list to improve on that.
+Java stored procedures within the Oracle database are a bit thorny when it comes to exception handling, therefore this somewhat unusual approach of passing a status and an error message as out parameters was chosen.
+Should anybody know a more elegant way of dealing with exceptions, please let me know.